 In 2011, the award was renamed the Orange Wednesdays Rising Star Award in order to reflect the level of involvement that Orange Wednesdays customers played in deciding upon the final five nominees that went up for the public vote.
 Orange Wednesdays customers voted on the longlist of eight candidates, drawn up by the jury, to decide on the final five that then went up for the public vote.

-Click on the winners' names to find out more:
+Click on the past winners' names to find out more: